Tyrn/wei/the-insider-en.typ

      Richard Giles walked upstairs  to his  room still under the  impression from the  conversation in the  hall.
-Whistling through his teeth,  he dialed the  personal Shavash's line number - no secretaries - and, in two  seconds, he said in the receiver.
+Whistling through his teeth,  he dialed the  personal Shavash's line number---no secretaries---and, in two  seconds, he said in the receiver.

-     "This son of a bitch, Bemish - are you still going to  admit him to the auction?"
+     "This son of a bitch, Bemish---are you still going to  admit him to the auction?"

      "I  guarantee  you,"  Shavash  replied,  "that  this man  is absolutely